MetalPetal/MetalPetal/README.md

 ### Color Spaces for Inputs

-Specifing a color space for an input means that MetalPetal should convert the source color values to the specified color space during the creation of the texture.
+Specifying a color space for an input means that MetalPetal should convert the source color values to the specified color space during the creation of the texture.

 - When loading from `URL` or `CGImage`, you can specify which color space you'd like the texture data to be in, using `MTICGImageLoadingOptions`.
-If you do not specify any option when loading a image, the device RGB color space is used (`MTICGImageLoadingOptions.default`).
-A `nil` color space disables color matching, this is an equivalent of using the color space of the input image.
+If you do not specify any options when loading an image, the device RGB color space is used (`MTICGImageLoadingOptions.default`).
+A `nil` color space disables color matching, this is the equivalent of using the color space of the input image to create `MTICGImageLoadingOptions`.
 If the model of the specified color space is not RGB, the device RGB color space is used as a fallback.

 - When loading from `CIImage`, you can specify which color space you'd like the texture data to be in, using `MTICIImageRenderingOptions`.
-If you do not specify any option when loading a `CIImage`, the device RGB color space is used (`MTICIImageRenderingOptions.default`).
-A `nil` color space disables color matching.
+If you do not specify any options when loading a `CIImage`, the device RGB color space is used (`MTICIImageRenderingOptions.default`).
+A `nil` color space disables color matching, color values are loaded in the working color space of the `CIContext`.

 ### Color Spaces for Outputs

-When specifing a color space for an output, the color space serves more like a tag which is used to communicate with the rest of the system on how to represent the color values in the output.
+When specifying a color space for an output, the color space serves more like a tag which is used to communicate with the rest of the system on how to represent the color values in the output.
 There is no actual color space conversion performed.

 - You can specify the color space of an output `CGImage` using `MTIContext.makeCGImage...` or `MTIContext.startTaskTo...` methods with a `colorSpace` parameter.